Chart Color Schemes

 Vermont South features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.3% of all households, including 40.8% couples with children, 30.0% couples without children, and 9.4% single parent families.
-Non-family households comprise the remaining 18.7%, with lone person households at 16.7% and group households making up 2.1%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 81.3% of all households, including 40.8% that are couples with children, 30.0% that are couples without children, and 9.4% that are single parent families.
+Non-family households make up the remaining 18.7%, with lone person households at 16.7% and group households comprising 2.1% of the total.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households